SVyatkin/MM17Regression/README.md

-Example to get forecast for 5 hours in 7-Nov-2017 12:00
+Example: How to get forecast for 5 hours in 7-Nov-2017 12:00

 https://regression.run.aws-usw02-pr.ice.predix.io/ts/predict/Dromore